leegengyu/vulnhub-box-walkthrough/dc-5.md

 ![](/screenshots/dc-5/privilegeEscalated.jpg)
 * Congratulations, we are now `root`!
 Head to `/root`, and our flag is found in `thisistheflag.txt`:
 ![](/screenshots/dc-5/flag.jpg)

+# Concluding Remarks
+This challenge felt a lot shorter than any other vulnerable machines that we had attempted previously, but at the same time each step required a lot more targeted knowledge that one had to know, else it would be very hard to move forward.

+1. Learnt about exploiting Local File Inclusion (LFI).
+2. Learnt to deconstruct an exploit script, given that its original copy did not work for our circumstances.
+3. Learnt about SimpleHTTPServer in conjunction with wget.

+Does not seem like I learnt a lot in terms of quantity, but learning about LFI was a huge plus to me here!

+**Note to self: Consider exploring why the Copyright year kept changing upon submission of the contact form.**

 # Other walkthroughs visited
 1. https://bzyo.github.io/dc-5/